Recommender systems based on graph embedding techniques: A comprehensive review: Introduction

-The current lack of unified evaluation criterion on graph embedding-based recommendation and conventional recommendation will lead to longstanding discussions on these controversies in the future, involving expanded perspectives from accuracy, scalability, extensibility, and explainability, as well as participated by interdisciplinary researchers ranging from mathematicians to data scientists.
-Developing both graph embedding-based recommendation and conventional recommendation is not contradictory, for the methods of analyzing graph topological characteristics behind conventional recommendation can inspire graph embedding-based recommendation in the utilization of such as subgraphs \cite{zhao2021heterogeneous}, motifs \cite{lim2016motif, peng2020motif, zhang2020motif}, and neighborhood \cite{lin2015learning, ji2016knowledge, grover2016node2vec} to promote embedding explainability \cite{wang2021hyperparameter} and recommendation performance.
-Meanwhile, graph embedding-based recommendation has pioneered novel recommendation scenarios including conversational recommender system (CRS) \cite{Sun2018Conversational} and news recommendation \cite{okura2017embedding}, providing more promising application prospects for conventional recommendation.
+Faced with these ongoing controversies, the current lack of unified evaluation criterion on graph embedding-based recommendation and conventional recommendation will lead to longstanding discussions in the future, involving extended perspectives from accuracy, scalability, extensibility and explainability, and participated by interdisciplinary researchers ranging from mathematicians to data scientists.
+In fact, developing both graph embedding-based recommendation and conventional recommendation is not contradictory.
+The methods of analyzing graph topological characteristics behind conventional recommendation can inspire graph embedding-based recommendation in the utilization of such as subgraphs \cite{zhao2021heterogeneous}, motifs \cite{lim2016motif, peng2020motif, zhang2020motif}, and neighborhood \cite{lin2015learning, ji2016knowledge, grover2016node2vec} to promote its explainability \cite{wang2021hyperparameter}.
+On the other hand, graph embedding-based recommendation has pioneered novel recommendation scenarios, like conversational recommender system (CRS) \cite{Sun2018Conversational} or news recommendation \cite{okura2017embedding}, providing more promising application prospects for conventional recommendation.
 It seems that developing both of them to complement each other could improve recommender systems larger than only focusing on one side.